 The evaluation process consists of multiple phases; each includes an initial eligibility review and a thorough technical review.
 Rigorous technical reviews of eligible submissions are conducted by reviewers that are experts in the subject matter of the FOA.
 Ultimately, the Selection Official considers the recommendations of the reviewers, along with other considerations such as program policy factors, in determining which applications to select.
+DOE will conduct the review with the assistance of a NIFA National Program Leader to manage and conduct the review.
+DOE and USDA-NIFA will work together through post panel discussions and each agency may select projects to fund based on merit and other relevant factors.
+DOE will have a priority selection over the applications.
+Projects would be individually funded by each agency, though both agencies would share results and data from the selected projects without any constraints.

 ii.
-Pre-Selection Interviews
+EERE Awards: Pre-Selection Interviews